tezizzm/DotNetCoreWorkshop/Exercises/Exercise #3 Discovery/instructions.md

 3. Use the Dotnet CLI to scaffold a basic MVC application with the following command: `dotnet new mvc`.
 This will create a new application with the name bootcamp-store.

-   ***In the bootcamp-store folder run the following command: `dotnet new globaljson --sdk-version 2.2.402`.
+   ***If you are running a newer version of the .NET CORE runtime, run the following command: `dotnet new globaljson --sdk-version 3.1.202`.
 This command will add a global.json file with our configured SDK version to our application root.
 By adding this file this will ensure the entire group is on a consistent version of the dotnet SDK.***

 4. Navigate to the project file and edit it to add the following nuget packages:

     ```powershell
-    dotnet add package Steeltoe.Extensions.Configuration.CloudFoundryCore --version 2.2.0
+    dotnet add package Steeltoe.Extensions.Configuration.CloudFoundryCore --version 2.4.4
-    dotnet add package Steeltoe.Discovery.ClientCore --version 2.2.0
+    dotnet add package Steeltoe.Discovery.ClientCore --version 2.4.4
     ```

-5. In the Program.cs class add the following using statement and edit the CreateWebHostBuilder method in the following way.
-Notice the extension method AddCloudFoundry.
-It is used to add the [VCAP variables](https://docs.run.pivotal.io/devguide/deploy-apps/environment-variable.html) to the configuration root.
+5. Edit the Program.cs class adding the following using statements

     ```c#
+    using Steeltoe.Discovery.Client;
     using Steeltoe.Extensions.Configuration.CloudFoundry;
     ```

+    Above the `webBuilder.UseStartup<Startup>();` line add the following lines to configure the discovery client:

     ```c#
-    public static IWebHostBuilder CreateWebHostBuilder(string[] args) =>
-        WebHost.CreateDefaultBuilder(args)
-            .UseCloudFoundryHosting(5555)
-            .AddCloudFoundry()
-            .UseStartup<Startup>();
+    webBuilder.AddServiceDiscovery();
+    webBuilder.AddCloudFoundry();
     ```

-6. Navigate to the Startup class and make the following edits:

-   1. Set the using statement:

-        ```c#
-        using Steeltoe.Discovery.Client;
-        ```

-   2. In the ConfigureServices method use an extension method to add the discovery client to the DI Container with the following line of code.

-        ```c#
-        services.AddDiscoveryClient(Configuration);
-        ```

-   3. In the Configure method add the following code to configure the discovery client middleware.

-        ```c#
-        app.UseDiscoveryClient();
-        ```

-7. Create a file named Product.cs that will serve as the model class that represents our store's catalog of products.
+6. Create a file named Product.cs that will serve as the model class that represents our store's catalog of products.
 The class should have four fields: Id (long), Category (string), Name (string) and Inventory (int).
 When complete the class should have the following definition:

     ```c#
     namespace bootcamp_store